oneils/functional-scala/src/main/scala/info/devpages/chapter3/README.md

+# About

+This package is for Chapter 3: `Functional Data Structures`.

+All implementations and examples could be found under `main/scala/info.devpages/chapter3` folder.
+Also there're tests for solved exercises which are here: `test/scala/indo.devpages/chapter3`

 ## Algebraic data type (ADT)
 An ADT is just a data type defined by one or more data constructors, each of which may contain zero or more arguments.